 Well, let’s see.

 For a start, there’s a good range of speeds.
 You can choose to use 400 strokes per minute (SPM) for more delicate tasks or go as high as 16000 SPM to get through the toughest materials.
-Additionally, this saw accepts blades facing different directions which allows you to better tear through your materials.
+Additionally, this saw accepts blades facing separate directions which allows you to better tear through your materials.

 The table measures 16 by 11” and can level up to 45° to the left to help you make angled cuts.
 It also has a 16” throat depth, can slice through the wood that’s up to 2 inches thick and a cast-iron base for increased stability.

-This saw comes with a wide range of accessories, including a flexible work light, an air pump to help remove sawdust, a dust port, a foot locking clamp, three starter blades and a compartment to store them in.
+This saw comes with a wide range of accessories, including a flexible work light, an air pump to help remove sawdust, a dust port, a foot locking clamp, three starter blades, and a compartment to store them in.

 It weighs 26.5 pounds and measures 24” long, 11” deep and 13” tall, so it’s a pretty heavy saw, but it’s not too large, meaning you can tuck it into the corner of your garage or workshop if you’d like.
-The large weight means that there’s less vibration than with lighter models and you also have the option of mounting it to reduce this even further.
+The large weight means that there’s less vibration than with lighter models and you also have the option of mounting it to decrease this even further.